Unifying Re-Identification, Attribute Inference, and Data Reconstruction Risks in Differential Privacy: Extended Background

 Unlike differential privacy, which operates under a strong threat model to provide formal ``upper bounds'' to more realistic notions of privacy, PSO takes the alternate approach of intentionally being a necessary but not sufficient condition for privacy, i.e. a ``lower bound'' to realistic notions of privacy.
 The goal of the original paper was to make claims such as ``if you do not satisfy PSO security, you are not GDPR compliant''.
 Hence, \citeauthor{cohen2020towards} consider the i.i.d.\@ setting: the dataset $S$ is sampled i.i.d.\@ from a distribution $P$ known to the adversary. \citeauthor{cohen2020towards} reason about this adversary by considering the baseline (before seeing $M(S)$) and success probability (after seeing $M(S)$) of the adversary assuming the adversary's predicate in both cases has a fixed \emph{weight} $w$, where weight is defined as $w = \E_{P}[p]$, the probability that the predicate $p$ evaluates to $1$ on a random sample from $P$.

 In this setting, the optimal baseline is the random guessing strategy: before observing the output of the mechanism $M(S)$, the adversary constructs a predicate $p$ that has a small weight $w$.
 Intuitively, predicates such as ``woman $\wedge$ over 60 year old'' have high weight and predicates such as the Dutch vegan pianist from the previous paragraph have low weight.
 The best the adversary can do as a baseline is to pick a predicate with weight $w$ and hope that they single out.
 This has a probability of $\baseline = n w (1-w)^{n-1}$ for a dataset of size $n$.
-Assuming a fixed weight $w$ and approximate DP, \citeauthor{cohen2020towards} showed that the optimal strategy upon observing $\theta = M(S)$ can be upper bounded as a function of the baseline probability: \begin{theorem}[\citealp{cohen2020towards}] Suppose that $M(\cdot)$ satisfies $(\varepsilon, \delta)$-DP w.r.t. replace-one neighbourhood relation.
-Then, for any given $n > 1$, data distribution $\prior$ over $\sD$, and an adversary $\calA_{n, M, \prior, w}: \Theta \rightarrow \sQ_{\prior}$ with $\sQ_{\prior} \define \{ p ~\mid~ p: \sD \rightarrow \{0, 1\}, \E_\prior[p] \leq w \}$ for given $w \in [0, \nicefrac{1}{n}]$, we have: